 A basic understanding of the inconvenience of the barter system and the evolution of money; legal definition of money; functions of money: medium of exchange, measure of value; standard of deferred payment, store of value.

 (ii) Commercial banks: Meaning and functions.
 Meaning.
 Functions of Commercial banks: Accepting deposits (a brief understanding of the types of deposits); Advancing loans (a brief understanding of the types of loans, methods of advancing loans); Credit creation (a brief understanding of credit creation on the basis of Primary and derivative deposits).

 (iii) Central Bank

 Meaning.
 Functions of Central Bank: monopoly of Note issue; Bankers Bank; Banker, Agent and Advisor to the Government; Custodian of Foreign Exchange; Lender of the Last Resort: A brief understanding of the functions.

-(v) Demonetisation A brief understanding.
+(iv) Demonetisation: A brief understanding.

-(vi) Public Finance
+(v) Public Finance